FedeDP/libmodule/docs/src/lifecycle.rst

 As soon as module's evaluate() returns TRUE, the module is started.
 It means its init() function is finally called and, if a proper FD or the special MODULE_DONT_POLL value is returned, its state is set to STARTED. |br|
-When a module reaches started state, modules_loop function will finally receive events from its fd. |br|
+When a module reaches started state, modules_loop()/modules_ctx_loop() functions will finally receive events from its fd. |br|

-Whenever an event triggers a module's fd, or a module receives a PubSub message from another one, its recv() callback is called. |br|
+Whenever an event triggers on a module's fd, or the module receives a PubSub message from another one, its recv() callback is called. |br|

-Finally, when program/context is being closed (after a modules_quit()/modules_ctx_quit()), each module's destroy() function is automatically called, during the process of module's deregistration. |br|
+Finally, after a modules_quit()/modules_ctx_quit(), each module's destroy() function is automatically called, during the process of module's deregistration. |br|

 Complex API
 -----------

-When dealing with libmodule's :ref:`module_complex`, no modules is automatically started for you, ie: you must manually call module_register on each module. |br|
+When dealing with libmodule's :ref:`module_complex`, no modules is automatically started for you, ie: you must manually call module_register()/module_deregister() on each module. |br|
 While this may seem useless, i am sure there can be some cases where you may wish to register/deregister modules yourself. |br|
 When using complex API, you are responsible to register/deregister modules, and thus initing/destroying them. |br|
 Note that with Complex API, module_pre_start() function is not available (it would be useless), and you won't need to define check() function. |br|
 You will still have to define evaluate(), init(), recv() and destroy() functions (but you can freely name them!). |br|

-Everything else but module's registration is the same as Easy API.
+Everything else but module's (de)registration is same as Easy API.